 Utility Provider: Puget Sound Energy

-Puget Sound Energy (PSE) operates and maintains approximately 26,000 miles of natural gas mains and service lines in six counties covering 2,900 square miles.
-About 75 percent of the natural gas system consists of corrosion-resistant plastic piping and the remainder is cathodically-protected, coated steel pipe.
-In Thurston County, PSE serves approximately 53,460 natural gas customers through 973 miles of natural gas lines.
+Puget Sound Energy (PSE) operates and maintains 13,282 miles of natural gas pipelines in six counties covering 2,520 square miles.3 About 75% of the natural gas system consists of corrosion-resistant plastic piping and the remainder is cathodically-protected, coated steel pipe.
+In Thurston County, PSE serves approximately 57,183 natural gas customers through 994 miles of natural gas lines.1

 Natural gas is considered a utility of convenience and is therefore not a mandatory provision of service by PSE.
-PSE activities associated with the provision of natural gas service are regulated through federal and state legislation.
+Federal and state legislation regulate provision of natural gas service.

 Proposed Facilities

-Pressure Regulation Stations: statewide
+Pressure Regulation Stations: Statewide

-In the next decade, PSE plans to build or upgrade approximately 7 Northwest Pipeline-supplied gate or limit stations and 16 district regulator stations to serve load as existing station capacity is exceeded.
+PSE plans to build or upgrade approximately seven Northwest Pipeline-supplied gate or limit stations and 16 district regulator stations to serve load as existing station capacity is exceeded.

-Pipelines: statewide
+Pipelines: Statewide

-In the next decade, PSE expects to add approximately 24 miles of high pressure main and 23 miles of intermediate pressure main as loads grow in our service area.
+PSE expects to add approximately 24 miles of high pressure main and 23 miles of intermediate pressure main as loads grow in our service area.

-Ongoing Maintenance: statewide
+Ongoing Maintenance: Statewide

 As with the electric system, PSE is continually addressing aging gas infrastructure within the system in accordance with regulatory requirements and operating practices.
-In the next decade, PSE plans to replace 200 to 300 miles of gas main that is reaching the end of its useful life.
-PSE also anticipates replacing its current aging and obsolete Automated Meter Reading (AMR) communication system and gas customer modules with Advanced Metering Infrastructure (AMI) technology to enable smart grid enhancements and future customer offerings.
+In the next decade, PSE plans to modernize their natural gas system and focus on pipeline safety.
+PSE continues to replace its current aging and obsolete Automated Meter Reading (AMR) communication system and gas customer modules with Advanced Metering Infrastructure (AMI) technology to enable smart grid enhancements and future customer offerings.

 C. Standard Telephone